pktmasseta/pktmasseta.github.io/_house/third.md

 ###### The Presidential Suite

-Referred to as the presidential suite, the room usually hosts the president or older brothers because it's regarded as the nicest room in the house.
+Referred to as the presidential suite, the room usually hosts the president or older brothers because it's the smallest and most private room in the house.
 Since many US Presidents are from Virginia, it made sense to call the room The Virginia.

 ###### PKT Flag

 Also, the flag of Phi Kappa Theta hangs out from this room.
 It is the common target for fraternity pranks.
-We have caught the perpetrators several times though we usually settle the battles with a game of football.
+We have caught the perpetrators several times though we usually settle the battles with a game of pool.

 ### Sunrise Bedroom